thoughtram/blog/_posts/2015-02-19-futuristic-routing-in-angular.md

 });
 {% endhighlight %}

-Here we see that we expect *two* viewports `navigation` and `main` and we say that we want to load the `navigation` and `welcome` component respectively.
+Here we see that we expect *two* outlets `navigation` and `main` and we say that we want to load the `navigation` and `welcome` component respectively.
 Of course, we now need a `NavigationController` and `navigation.html` to make this work.
 Here's a simple controller with an even simpler template:

 {% highlight javascript %}
 app.controller('NavigationController', function () {